vlayer-xyz/monorepo/README.md

 ### CI workflows

 We use Github actions to run tests on CI.
 For a detailed description of what does each workflow do consult [Workflow Docs](./.github/workflows/README.md)

+## DISCLAIMER

+This library is in active development and subject to breaking changes.
+Use at your own risk.
+No responsibility is assumed for any potential issues arising from its use.